 Silverdale Primary ARP and Outreach Team is commissioned through Silverdale School and sited at Grasmere Academy.
-The service offers a 24 place ARP with 2 teachers and 6 higher level teaching assistants who offer support to children aged 3 to 11 with complex needs around behaviour and social, emotional and mental health difficulties.
-The Outreach Team of 2 teachers and 6 higher level teaching assistants provide support to challenging pupils and the staff working with them.
+The service offers a 24 place ARP which offers support to children aged 3 to 11 with complex needs around behaviour and social, emotional and mental health difficulties.

+The Outreach Team provides support to challenging pupils and the staff working with them.
 The service also offers training packages to help interested parties in developing skills in changing and managing negative behaviour.

-Please contact Emma Webster on 0191 200 5982 or email Emma.Webster@northtyneside.gov.uk to access advice and guidance, behaviour support, information about ARP placements and any queries about behaviour.
+Please contact telephone number: (0191) 200 5982 or email: emma.webster@northtyneside.gov.uk to access advice and guidance, behaviour support, information about ARP placements and any queries about behaviour management training.